Akash8292/Chart-Bot/README.md

 ![Screenshot 2024-02-10 190927](https://github.com/Akash8292/Chart-Bot/assets/97883391/02c559ec-53ec-45b3-8bca-f2a7fa4e83cb)

 ## Prerequisites
+Python>=3.8

 ## Getting started
 1. Download the repository and unzip it.
 2. Install necessary packages using pip install -r requirements.txt.
+3. Run the model and chat with Bot.

+## Future Work
+In future, I'm looking forward to improve model's accuracy or I am going to use API of google to make  a chatbot using Gemini.